n8willis/opentype-shaping-documents/opentype-shaping-gujarati.md

 used to match Gujarati syllables.
 The regular expressions utilize the shaping classifications from the tables above.

+> Note: The Gujarati block does not include the Anudatta (`U+0952`)
+> sign.
+However, Gujarati text may include the Anudatta sign from
+> Devanagari as part of the Unicode Script Extensions.

 	C	  Consonant
 	V	  Independent vowel